ama-dua/AboutMe/README.md

 # 👋 Hello World!
-I'm Gifty Arthur
+I'm Gifty Arthur Danquah

 ### 🚀 About Me
 I'm a **data analyst, cloud enthusiast, and UI/UX designer** passionate about creating impactful solutions at the intersection of **technology, data, and design**.
 With expertise in **Python, SQL, Power BI, and cloud platforms (AWS, Azure, GCP)**, I enjoy solving complex problems, optimizing workflows, and crafting intuitive user experiences.